-Situated at the vibrant heart of the old town, the semi-circular Place de la Libération was designed as a royal square in the 17th century by Jules Hardouin Mansart and gives the city of Dijon a certain sense of prestige.
+Situated at the vibrant heart of the old town, the semi-circular Place de la Libération was designed as a royal square in the 17th century by Jules Hardouin Mansart and gave the city of Dijon a certain prestige.

 The public square is bordered by the monumental Palace of the Dukes and States of Burgundy (Palais des Ducs et des États de Bourgogne).
 The grand classical façade is magnificently lit during the Christmas season, making it the city’s focal point.

 From 18 to 24 December 2022, the central courtyard of the City Hall of Dijon (Ducal Palace) features a spectacular light show on the three façades of the Ducal Palace.
 The show lasts 10 minutes and takes place four times: 6 pm, 6.30 pm, 7 pm and 7.30 pm.

 Then, on Tuesday, 24 December, at 6.30 pm, Santa (le Père Noël) has a rendezvous with the children of Dijon.
 Since Christmas Eve 1951, Father Christmas has made a remarkable entrance when he literally “falls” from the top of the lofty 15th century Philippe le Bon Tower.
 Once safely on solid ground, he rewards the children with papillottes, the traditional French chocolate sweet wrapped in silver paper.

 Place de la République

 This is one of Dijon’s largest squares, located north of the old town centre, where locals gather on significant occasions.
 During Advent, a 40-metre-high Ferris wheel spins on the square, transforming it into a winter wonderland.
 The view from the Ferris wheel offers a breathtaking panorama over the town of Dijon and its surroundings.

 It is a great place to do Christmas shopping.
 The stalls offer a great range of festive goodies: traditional handicrafts, jewellery, santons (crib figurines) and Christmas baubles.
 They also sell the famous local produce of Dijon and Burgundy: gingerbread, mustard, foie gras and honey, not forgetting festive food: mulled wine, orange juice sprinkled with a bit of cinnamon, soups, verrines, churros, crêpes and waffles.